gfchen01/semantic_mapping_with_360_camera_and_3d_lidar/README.md

     is_instance: false
 ```

-**Then**, you can either run in simulation or real-world system (rosbag).
+You can either run in simulation or real-world system (rosbag).

 ### Run in real-world

 An example bag recorded with [wheelchair_platform](https://www.ai-meets-autonomy.com/cmu-vla-challenge) on real-world system can be downloaded [here](https://drive.google.com/file/d/1FRn78MsMIxIS4pyMwQLpWWVZMcEndmfk/view?usp=drivesdk).
-After downloading the bag, start the ros node with `python -m semantic_mapping.mapping_ros1_node --config config/mapping_wheelchair.yaml`, then play the rosbag with `rosbag play sqh_2.bag`.
+After downloading the bag, start the ros node with `python -m semantic_mapping.mapping_ros1_node --config config/mapping_mecanum_real.yaml`, then play the rosbag with `rosbag play sqh_2.bag`.
 You should be able to see the visualized map in Rerun window.

 <figure style="text-align: center;">